GRAFT: Grid-Aware Load Forecasting with Multi-Source Textual Alignment and Fusion

 This study constructs and preprocesses a synchronized dataset spanning multiple regions, multiple information sources, and multiple time scales, covering the five Australian states from 2019--2021 (New South Wales, NSW; Queensland, QLD; South Australia, SA; Tasmania, TAS; Victoria, VIC), where NSW contains the Australian Capital Territory, ACT~\cite{aemo_nem_map,aemo_data_nem}.
 The main time axis is the state-level total load (30-minute); structured exogenous variables include daily weather and calendar information; on this basis, three types of external textual information sources are incorporated: News, Reddit, and Policy.
 All information sources are strictly aligned with the load data along the ``date--region'' dimensions, and undergo unified cleaning, normalization, and temporal alignment before being fed into the models, enabling consistent evaluation across hourly, daily, and monthly forecasting horizons.

 To ensure evaluation comparability and prevent information leakage, samples are divided according to the forecast end date ($T_{end}$): the training set spans 2019-01-01 to 2020-09-30; the validation set spans 2020-10-01 to 2020-12-31; and the test set spans 2021-01-01 to 2021-12-31.
 Sample allocation is determined by the date of $T_{end}$ to ensure no duplication of samples.
 When constructing validation/test samples, their input windows may reference earlier historical observations, but those observations are not included in training to avoid information leakage.
-All normalization and standardization parameters are fitted only on the training set; model selection and hyperparameter tuning are conducted on the validation set, while the test set is used solely for reporting final results.
+All normalization and standardization parameters are fitted only on the training set; the validation set is used only for offline monitoring and diagnostic analysis (and is not used for early stopping, model selection, or hyperparameter tuning), while the test set is used solely for reporting final results.